icebert04/icebert04.github.io/_posts/2017-12-22-paksiw-before-lechon.md

 For those who doesn't know what a Paksiw looks like...
 Lechon Paksiw (or Paksiw) is made from leftover Lechon (whole roasted pig) cooked in a homemade Lechon sauce, vinegar, and simple spices.

 Normally, most people buy the Lechon first then they cooked the leftover and make it into a Paksiw.
 My story is different...
 My Friends from La Loma sends me the Paksiw first then after the Lechon.
+I remember the time when I went to their place is La Loma.
+Their Lechon store is at the corner of the main street which is pretty much good and stratetig location in capturing new customers.